arteagac/mixedlogit/README.md

 ### Installation
 Install using pip:
 `pip install mixedlogit`
-Alternatively, you can download source code and import mixedlogit.ChoiceModel
+Alternatively, you can download source code and import `mixedlogit.ChoiceModel`

 ### Notes:
 The current version allows estimation of:
+- Mixed logit models with normal and log-normal distributions.
+- Mixed logit models with panel data
 - Multinomial Logit Models: Models with individual specific variables
 - Conditional Logit Models: Models with alternative specific variables
 - Models with both, individual and alternative specific variables

-The current version does not support models with panel data.